qurator-spk/sbb_ocr_conf_eval/README.md

        -r,      --show-results                      Show the light version of the results [ppn, ppn_page, mean_word, originInfo-publication0_dateIssued, genre-aad] (optional)
        -o,      --output                            Save the results and the description of the results to an OUTPUT_CSV_FILE (optional)
        -g,      --genre                             Choose a GENRE (optional)
-       -ge,     --show-genre-evaluation             Evaluate the number of genres in the CSV_FILES and save the corresponding bar plot (optional)
+       -ge,     --show-genre-evaluation             Evaluate the number of genres in the CSV_FILEs and save the corresponding bar plot (optional)
        -d,      --date-range                        Choose a date range for filtering the data, specify <YEAR_START> <YEAR_END> (optional)
-       -de,     --show-dates-evaluation             Evaluate the number of years in the CSV_FILES and save the corresponding bar plot (optional)
+       -de,     --show-dates-evaluation             Evaluate the number of years in the CSV_FILEs and save the corresponding bar plot (optional)
        -wc,     --mean-word-confs                   Choose a mean word confidence score range for filtering data, specify <MEAN_WORD_START MEAN_WORD_END> (optional)
        -tc,     --mean-textline-confs               Choose a mean textline confidence score range for filtering data, specify <MEAN_TEXTLINE_START MEAN_TEXTLINE_END> (optional)
        -bmw,    --best-mean-word-confs              Choose a number of PPN_PAGEs with the best mean word scores, specify <NUMBER_OF> (optional)